zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

     ![Choose LOAD DATA and CLOUD STORAGE.](./images/choose-load-data-and-cloud-storage.png " ")

 8. Now you see a file browser-like view of your Object Store.
-Let's practice the easy drag-and-drop method of loading files by locating the `coun_v3.dat` file in the left part of the screen.
-Click and drag this file onto the canvas on the right.
+Let's practice the easy drag-and-drop method of loading files by multi-selecting the `channels.csv` and `coun_v3.dat` files in the left part of the screen.
+Drag and drop these files onto the canvas on the right.

     ![Drag the file onto the canvas.](./images/drag-files-onto-canvas.png " ")

 9. As before, you can edit the properties of your new data load job by clicking the **pencil** button on the right-hand side of the card.
-Click the **pencil** button for the table.
+Click the **pencil** button for the `channels.csv` and `coun_v3.dat` tables.

     ![Click the pencil button.](./images/click-pencil-button.png " ")

 10. You can use this page to quickly review the properties sheet and make any changes to column names or data types.
 Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the ADW database, without the need to predefine the table in SQL.

+    - For `channels.csv`, change the target table name to **CHANNELS\_DB\_TOOLS**.
-Change the target table name to **COUNTRY_INFO**.
+    - For `coun_v3.dat`, change the target table name to **COUNTRIES\_DB\_TOOLS**.

     ![Review the properties sheet.](./images/review-properties-sheet.png " ")

 11. As soon as you are satisfied with the format, you can close the form and then click the **green arrow** button to start your data load job.

     ![Click green arrow button to start data load job.](./images/click-green-arrow-button-start-data-load.png " ")

+**Note:** The target tables loaded up to this point were for practice using the Database Tools user interface.
+In the next step, you will load a set of tables that will be used in subsequent labs.

 ## **STEP 9**: Loading Data from the Object Store Using the PL/SQL Package, DBMS_CLOUD